Markis Kido: Career

 In January 2008, they won the Malaysian Super Series.
 Later that year they teamed to capture their most prestigious prize, the Olympic gold medal in men's doubles at the 2008 Summer Olympics held in Beijing, China.
 They defeated the Chinese pair of Cai Yun and Fu Haifeng 12–21, 21–11, 21–16 in a thrilling match which more than avenged their loss to the same pair at the China Masters the previous summer.

 In September 2008, they took the 2008 China Masters Super Series after beating China's Sun Junjie and Xu Chen in straight sets in the final round.
 In October 2008, Kido and Setiawan teamed to win the Denmark Super Series after beating China's Fu Haifeng and Shen Ye 21–18, 21–19 in the finals.
 They captured the French Super Series in early November 2008 after beating yet another Chinese pairing, Cai Yun and Xu Chen, in the final round.

 In September 2009, Kido and Setiawan won the Japan Super Series after beating another Indonesian pair, Yonatan Suryatama Dasuki and Rian Sukmawan 21–19 and 24–22 in the final round.
 In October 2009, they won the French Super Series.
-On 17 December 2009, they defeated Malaysian duo Koo Kien Keat and Tan Boon Heong to win gold at the 2009 Southeast Asian Games in Vientiane, Laos.
+On 17 December 2009, they defeated Malaysian duo Koo Kien Keat and Tan Boon Heong to win gold at the 2009 SEA Games in Vientiane, Laos.

 They continued their domination to win the gold medal at the 2010 Asian Games in Guangzhou after beating Koo Kien Keat and Tan Boon Heong.
 They won all their round matches of the competition in 3 games as well.